COMMUNITY ENGAGEMENT

 A Place for Everyone

-• Communities Affected by Trauma & Addiction: Offering therapeutic opportunities for individuals navigating mental health challenges, trauma, and substance-use recovery.
+For People Affected by Trauma & Addiction: Therapeutic opportunities for those with mental health challenges, including trauma and substance-use.

 Community Partners: